Patrol981/Dwarf-Engine/README.md

 Project itself is a library, so you can reference it in your .csproj

 NOTE: Keep in mind that this is being under development and things may change often.
-Also some things may be messy (for example you need to copy Mappings and Textures folder into your project, because the engine assumes that theese exists in client project itself - it is subject to change though -)
+Also some things may be messy (for example you need to copy Mappings, Fonts and Textures folders into your project, because the engine assumes that theese exists in client project itself - it is subject to change though -)

 ## Example code